 5. A delegation of tasks shall not affect the responsibility of ESMA and shall not limit ESMA’s ability to conduct and oversee the delegated activity."

-Article 9bis Amendments to Directive (EU) 2015/849
+[Article 9bis Amendments to Directive (EU) 2015/849

 Directive (EU) 2015/849 is amended as follows: